Last updated

 challenge

-: (optional) achallenge_data
+: (optional) a challenge_data

 : (optional) a valid session token previously received from the PKSA - Deprecated since protocol V1